dipesh227/dreampixeltechnology/README.md

 CREATE POLICY "Users can insert their own feedback."
   ON public.feedback FOR INSERT
   WITH CHECK (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Users can manage their own thumbnail jobs."
+ON public.thumbnail_generation_jobs;
+CREATE POLICY "Users can manage their own thumbnail jobs."
+  ON public.thumbnail_generation_jobs FOR ALL
+  USING (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Users can manage their own political poster jobs."
+ON public.political_poster_jobs;
+CREATE POLICY "Users can manage their own political poster jobs."
+  ON public.political_poster_jobs FOR ALL
+  USING (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Users can manage their own ad banner jobs."
+ON public.ad_banner_jobs;
+CREATE POLICY "Users can manage their own ad banner jobs."
+  ON public.ad_banner_jobs FOR ALL
+  USING (auth.uid() = user_id);

 -- Make RPCs invokable by users
 GRANT EXECUTE ON FUNCTION public.create_encrypted_creation(TEXT, TEXT, UUID) TO authenticated;